 The County Clerk's Office programmed and supported a total of four (4) elections in 2024.
-This included the Spring Primary in February, which included one (1) county supervisor contest and one (1) municipal referendum; the Presidential Preference and Spring Election in April, with 28% of eligible voters participating (for a comparison to a similar election in 2020, 39% of eligible voters participated); the Partisan Primary in August, with 29% of eligible voters participating (for comparison to a similar election in 2020, 19% of eligible voters participated); and the General Election in November, with 76% of eligible voters participating (for comparison to a similar election in 2020, 76% of eligible voters participated).
+This included the Spring Primary in February, which included one (1) county supervisor contest and one (1) municipal referendum; the Presidential Preference and Spring Election in April, with 28% of eligible voters participating (for a comparison to a similar election in 2020, 39% of eligible voters participated); the Partisan Primary in August, with 29% of eligible voters participating (for comparison to a similar election in 2020, 19% of eligible voters participating (for comparison to a similar election in 2020, 19% of eligible voters participated); and the General Election in 2020, 76% of eligible voters participated).
 By the County Clerk's staff programming the election equipment and providing support to polling locations, the County was able to save several thousand dollars in programming and contracted service fees previously paid to an outside vendor.